 Introduction to Alkynes

-Quantum mechanics helps us in a great deal to study the structure of different molecules found in nature.
+Quantum mechanics helps us a great deal to study the structure of different molecules found in nature.
 The concept of chemical bonding in combination with quantum mechanics has revealed numerous information about various organic and inorganic compounds that are essential for life.
 This article deals with the structure of a special class of organic compounds known as alkynes.
 Acetylene is the simplest member of the alkyne family.
 Alkynes are unsaturated hydrocarbons in which a carbon-carbon triple bond exists between the two carbon atoms.

-The triple bonded carbon atoms of acetylene are hybridized.
+The triple-bonded carbon atoms of acetylene are hybridized.
 Sigma bond between the atoms of carbon is obtained by a head-on overlapping of the two hybridized sp orbitals.
-The leftover orbitals of the carbon atoms overlap with each other along the internuclear axis in the 1s orbital of each hydrogen atom which results in the formation of one C-H sigma bond and 2 weaker pi bonds.
+The leftover orbitals of the carbon atoms overlap with each other along the internuclear axis in the 1s orbital of each hydrogen atom which results with the formation of one C-H sigma bond and 2 weaker pi bonds.
 These bonds are formed due to orbital overlapping.
 Each carbon atom uses only one of its three p-orbitals.

-Acetylene is a linear molecule with carbon-carbon distance of 1.21Ao.
+Acetylene is a linear molecule with a carbon-carbon distance of 1.21Ao.
 The C-H distance in acetylene is 1.08 shorter than alkenes due to the fact that sp hybridized carbon has more s character than the sp2 hybridized carbon.

 Uses of Alkynes

 The most common form of alkynes i.e, ethyne is used in preparing many other compounds.
 Some of these uses are as follows: